SutirthaSaha/coding/dynamic-programming.md

 This is again the recursive code, ensure to implement memoization with dictionary to improve the time-complexity.

-The circular houses robbery would just be a modification where either the first house or the last house can be robbed.
+The circular houses robbery (**House Robber II**) would just be a modification where either the first house or the last house can be robbed.
 So we can extend the previous house robber problem into:
 - Pass all the houses apart from the first one
 - Pass all the houses apart form the last one
 - The maximum between these 2 would be giving the optimal solution of the maximum amount that can be robbed.